 Analytical Writing Assessment (AWA)

-Two-part analysis, multi-source reasoning, graphic interpretation,
+Two-part analysis, multi-source reasoning, graphic interpretation, and table analysis

 Data sufficiency and problem solving